Andrew76F/Resume-AF/index.md

 | San Antonio, TX | andrew.m.flores76@gmail.com  |

 **Professional Summary:**
 **I am a reliable and hard working senior at CAST Tech HS.
 I enjoy constantly educating myself in cybersecurity and computer science topics.
 I am particularly skilled at leading and working with teams, as well as collaborating with other departments in reaching our goals.
-I enjoy working technology and problem solving anything they throw at me.**
+I enjoy working with technology and problem solving anything it throw at me.**
 **Skills and Abilities:**

 * **Confident communicator**